Châteauneuf-du-Pape

 For white wines:

-Useful tip: when buying Châteauneuf-du-Pape wines, ensure that the bottle is embossed with either the crossed keys or the new bishop's mitre design and also that it has been bottled at the estate (mis en bouteille au domaine, for example).
-Negoçiant (and supermarket own-brand) wines can be a terrible waste of money!
-Another tip: many Châteauneuf-du-Pape estates own land just outside the appellation borders which is designated Cotes du Rhone.
-The wines are often mini-Châteauneuf, made in a similar style to their more illustrious neighbour and, as such, can represent fantastic value for money.
+Useful tips: generally when buying Châteauneuf-du-Pape, ensure the bottle is embossed with either the crossed keys or the new bishop's mitre design and also that it has been bottled at the estate (mis en bouteille au domaine, for example).
+Supermarket own-brand wines in particular can be a terrible waste of money!
+Also, many Châteauneuf-du-Pape estates own land just outside the appellation borders designated Côtes du Rhône.
+Often mini-Châteauneufs, made in a similar style to their more illustrious neighbour, they can represent fantastic value for money.

 Skip to results list